Skip to main content

 “No, please don't tell me!”

-“You are my wife but the truth is you always think he is better.
-You never fell out of love with him and you hope he kills me and marries you just like your mother wanted your father killed!”
+“You are my wife, but the truth is you always think he is better.
+You never fell out of love with him, and you hope he kills me and marries you just like your mother wanted your father killed!”
 Shehzade Shahryr didn’t expect Ladli Begum to slap him.
 But she did.
-As soon as her father came into the conversation Ladli Begum had had enough.
+As soon as her father came into the conversation, Ladli Begum had had enough.

-“You insulted me, and our relationship and proved why I doubted you in the first place.”
-She said firmly “How are you so shallow?”
+“You insulted me and our relationship and proved why I doubted you in the first place.”
+She said firmly, “How are you so shallow?”
 She had tears in her eyes.
 Shehzaade Shahryr fumed in rage.

 “How dare you hit me?”
 He held her bun tight in his grip and made her shriek in pain.
 Arzani Begum woke up in the commotion and tiptoed to the threshold of their chamber.
-Unaware of her presence Shahryr pushed Ladli Begum down on the floor.
+Unaware of her presence, Shahryr pushed Ladli Begum down on the floor.
 Her knees hit the stone floor and hurt her.

 “You are not fit to be royal blood!
 No wonder they all refused you.”
 He said in rage.

 “Is that so?”
 Ladli Begum got up and picked up her bundle.
-“Then mark my words Shehzaade Shahryr, you are not even a pawn in this game.
+“Then mark my words, Shehzaade Shahryr, you are not even a pawn in this game.
 You will be doomed.”

-“Oh, you pray for that don’t you?”
+“Oh, you pray for that, don’t you?”
 He asked, looking at her, hurt.
 “If only you stopped misunderstanding the Padshah Begum and being jealous of her.”

 “Jealous?
-I wish I never had a life like she had... and as for you...The universe knows how loyal I was to you, how I loved and honoured you; and you never did so truly from your heart.”
-Ladli Begum spoke “But today, before being your wife, I am a mother.
+I wish I had never had a life like she had... and as for you...The universe knows how loyal I was to you, how I loved and honoured you; and you never did so truly from your heart.”
+Ladli Begum spoke, “But today, before being your wife, I am a mother.
 And today, I understand my mother a little better.”

 “Why are we leaving Abbu behind?”
 Arzani asked once on the journey.
 Ladli Begum held her close and kissed her forehead.